chippyash/Monad/README.md

             ->value();
 </pre>

-where test() can the name of a native PHP type or the name of a class, e.g.:
+where test() can be the name of a native PHP type or the name of a class, e.g.:

 <pre>
 $result = Match::on($initialValue)